Onemanwolf/DomainDrivenDesignDeepDive/DomainDrivenDesignDeepDive.md

 - **Events** are used to communicate changes in the domain to other parts of the system.
 Additionally, they can trigger commands in other parts of the system.

-- **Aggregates** are used to enforce consistency boundaries in the domain.
-They have Entities, Value Objects, and Domain Services.
+* **Aggregates** are used to enforce consistency boundaries in the domain.
+Aggregates have Entities, and Value Objects.
+Aggregates are a group of related objects that are treated as a single unit.
+Aggregates have a root Entity and the roots related objects.
+For example a User object can be made up of Entities and value objects and only through the root Entity can changes be made to it's internal value objects or Entities.
+Aggregates allow us to enforce business rules and invariants object included of the data.
+    - For more information on Aggregates: [An In-Depth Understanding of Aggregation in Domain-Driven Design](https://www.alibabacloud.com/blog/an-in-depth-understanding-of-aggregation-in-domain-driven-design_598034)

 - **ViewModels** are used by `Actors` and are displayed in the UI so person `Actors` can make decisions to execute a `Command`.